cotes2020/jekyll-theme-chirpy/_posts/2019-08-08-write-a-new-post.md

 - \$$ LaTeX_math_expression $$
 ```

-> Kramdown, the default markdown engine of Jekyll and GitHub, might have some bugs with parsing math blocks with its [default syntax](https://kramdown.gettalong.org/syntax.html#math-blocks).
-Experiments to reproduce the bug can be found [here](https://zhengyuan-public.github.io/posts/PersonalBlogWithJekyll/#latex-math-equations-in-jekyll).
 The solutions above have only been tested with [jekyll-theme-chirpy](https://github.com/cotes2020/jekyll-theme-chirpy).
 {: .prompt-info }

 ## Mermaid